-Model and estimation risk in credit risk stress tests, Working Paper, this version April 2015, by Peter Grundke, Kamil Pliszka and Michael Tuchscherer
+Model and estimation risk in credit risk stress tests (2020), in: Review of Quantitative Finance and Accounting, Vol. 55, S. 163-199, by Peter Grundke, Kamil Pliszka and Michael Tuchscherer

 Keywords: credit risk; default probability; estimation risk; model risk; stress tests